DataArt-Latona/latona/README.md

 Such artifacts might include:

 - Database projects (staging and public areas of a DW)
-- ETL code for the selected technology (SSIS, Azure Data Factory, Pentaho, etc.)
+- ETL code for the selected technology
-- MPP artifacts (Azure Data Lake or alike)
+- MPP artifacts
 - Model documentation
 - Any other thing that can be templated